sami-ets/SAMITorch/CONTRIBUTING.md

 *   Keep API compatibility in mind when you change code in core SAMITorch.
     Reviewers of your pull request will comment on any API compatibility issues.
-*   When you contribute a new feature to SAMITorch, the maintenance burden is (by default) transferred to the TensorFlow team.
+*   When you contribute a new feature to SAMITorch, the maintenance burden is (by default) transferred to the SAMITorch team.
 This means that benefit of the contribution must be compared against the cost of maintaining the feature.